Last updated on December 2, 2025

 Another fun option can be found at The Ampersand Hotel opposite the Science Museum.
 As well as a classic tea, you can also opt for the Science-themed tea where cakes come shaped as planets, there’s a spaceman made of chocolate, and you can uncover your own cocoa fossils.
 It’s one of the most unusual teas in London, and an ideal complement to a trip to the Science Museum.

-New in 2023, the Ampersand is also offering a unique Jurassic afternoon tea.
+The Ampersand also offers a unique Jurassic afternoon tea.

 Dress code: The dress code is relaxed, but it’s a stylish hotel so smart-casual dress is recommended.